Click on the department link to go directly to its listing.

 Michael J. Szittai is the instructor for Auto Technology 1 & 2.
 He is an ASE-certified Master Automobile Technician and also certified as a service consultant and in autobody and refinishing.
 He was in the vocational education program at Kent State University.
 Mr Szittai, who also advises the Auto Tech Club, joined Lakewood in 2003.
 Before that, he taught Auto Technology in the Alliance school system.
 RETURN TO TOP

-Nina DeChant is a Guidance Counselor.
+Nina DeChant is a School Counselor.
 Ms. DeChant has been working for the District for the past 25 years starting out as a second grade teacher (five years) and then moving into the position of Elementary School Counselor for the next 15 years.
 Ms. DeChant has at LHS the past 7 years.
 The last two years she has become the designated 9 th grade counselor to help foster successful transition of middle school students into high school.
 She helps students develop individual graduation plans and has begun developing and implementing a college and career readiness classroom guidance program.
 She has degrees that include; B.A.
 (Speech Pathology) from Baldwin Wallace University, M.Ed (School Counseling) from Kent State University and Elementary Teaching Licensure from Cleveland State University.
 RETURN TO TOP

-Roberta Marcinek is a Guidance Counselor and department facilitator.
+Roberta Marcinek is a School Counselor and department facilitator.
 She holds a BS in Education from Baldwin Wallace College in Elementary Education K-8.
 She spent 7 years teaching in Medina.
 She spent 5 years as a stay-at-home mom.
 She received her Master's of Education from Westminster College in School Counseling K-12.
 She spent 13 years as a Lakewood City Schools elementary counselor, 3 years at Lakewood City Academy as a dropout prevention counselor.
 In 2015, she joined Lakewood High as a counselor.
 RETURN TO TOP

 RELATED SERVICES DEPARTMENT